Brian Wilson: Popular music and record production

+His accomplishments influenced many others in his field, effectively setting a precedent that allowed subsequent bands and artists to produce their own recording sessions.
+Following his exercise of total creative autonomy, he ignited an explosion of like-minded California producers, supplanting New York as the center of popular records.
+By 1966, he had overtaken Phil Spector's standing as a leading figure in the Los Angeles music scene; according to Hal Blaine, "Whereas Brian wanted [the Wrecking Crew] because of the Spector dates, everybody else now wanted us because of the Beach Boys dates."
+Wilson was also a pioneer of "project" recording, where an artist records in his own space rather than at an established studio.

 Wilson and the Beatles (pictured) were engaged in a creative rivalry during the mid-1960s.

-Beatles producer George Martin said, "No one made a greater impact on the Beatles than Brian [...] the musician who challenged them most of all."
+Many of his peers considered him to be one of the most significant artists in popular music, and those who acknowledged his advancements included Philip Glass, Gustavo Dudamel, and Burt Bacharach, the latter of whom praised Wilson as "one of the greatest innovators" in music history.
+George Martin said, "No one made a greater impact on the Beatles than Brian [...] the musician who challenged them most of all."
 (Note: John Lennon, Paul McCartney, and George Harrison each championed Pet Sounds when it was released.
 Moreover, Harrison recalled that the group had felt threatened by the album.
 Asked in 1966 for the musical person he most admired, Lennon named Wilson.)
 Jimmy Webb explained, "As far as a major, modern producer who was working right in the middle of the pop milieu, no one was doing what Brian was doing.
 We didn't even know that it was possible until he did it."
 David Crosby called Wilson "the most highly regarded pop musician in America.
 Hands down."

-His accomplishments as a producer influenced many others in his field, effectively setting a precedent that allowed subsequent bands and artists to produce their own recording sessions.
-Following his exercise of total creative autonomy, Wilson ignited an explosion of like-minded California producers, supplanting New York as the center of popular records.
-Wilson was also a pioneer of "project" recording, where an artist records by himself rather than at an established studio.
+Elton John credited Wilson with revolutionizing bass technique for songwriters and keyboardists, being "the first" in popular music to write bass lines rooted in the third or fifth scale degree.

 The 1967 CBS documentary Inside Pop: The Rock Revolution described Wilson as "one of today's most important pop musicians".
 Artists who have described Wilson as a "genius" have included George Martin, Leon Russell, Eric Clapton, Pete Townshend, Jimmy Page, Elton John, Tom Petty, Henry Rollins, and Questlove.
 Many other musicians have voiced admiration for Wilson's work or cited it as an influence, including Bob Dylan, Neil Young, Ray Davies, John Cale, David Byrne, Todd Rundgren, Patti Smith, Mick Jagger, Keith Richards, Bruce Springsteen, Randy Newman, Ray Charles, and Chrissie Hynde.
+In discussing Wilson's harmonic ingenuity, musicologist Philip Lambert stated in 2016 that his harmonic approach demonstrated an exceptional mastery and had left a lasting imprint on popular music since.